kstine93/Course_DataEngineeringUdacity/02_DataModeling/2_DataModeling.md

     - **CASSANDRA DOES NOT ALLOW JOINS ON TABLES** Tables must be designed so that they satisfy the needs of queries on their own.
 New queries might mean creating entirely new tables (normalization is fully sacrificed)
     - each node is capable of receiving requests.
 When one does, it assumes the role of **coordinator** and dictates how many other nodes are called.
     - The 'replication factor' is a measure of how many times data is replicated across the system, where '2' means the data has exactly 2 copies
+    - Cassandra is particularly optimized for fast writes.
 - [Tutorialspoint - Cassandra Architecture](https://www.tutorialspoint.com/cassandra/cassandra_architecture.htm)

 ---